Articles in this section

 • Load another file

-• Import from current transition file (.ppi files)
+• Import from the current transition file (.ppi files)

-Once the measurements for the light and dark ink targets are complete, the interface will display a two-dimensional graph showing ink density versus percentage:
+Once the measurements for the light and dark ink targets are complete, the interface displays a two-dimensional graph showing the measured values against the ink percentage.
+You can choose to display the graph using either spectral density or Hue (ab):

 Info